-The 64000 Logic Development System has been designed to implement functional transparency for the current generation of 8-bit emulators.
-Therefore, users of the 64000 system can do system design without arbitrary constraint from the emulators but users must be aware of the slight propagation delays induced by the emulators.
+The 64000 Logic Development System has been designed to implement functional transparency for the current generation of background control emulators.
+Users of the 64000 system, therefore, can do system design without arbitrary constraint from the emulators, being aware, however, of the slight propagation delays induced by the emulators.